it-innovation/sam/doc/invocations.rst

   assert !hasRef("alice", "fooX").

-then this assertion can be made to succeed by simply changing the aggreagtion strategy so that the objects created are aggregated as "fooY" instead.
+then this assertion can be made to succeed by simply changing the aggregation strategy so that the objects created are aggregated as "fooY" instead.
 You need to make sure that `fooX` really does aggregate the objects you care about.
 A better solution may be to write the rule in a way that doesn't depend on contexts.
 For example::